ojongerius/dotfiles/README.md

 ## OSX

-Run a whole bunch of OSX customisations.
-Taken from [@mathiasbynens](https://github.com/mathiasbynens/dotfiles) with some customisations.
+Run a whole bunch of OSX tweaks.
+Taken from [@mathiasbynens](https://github.com/mathiasbynens/dotfiles) with some adjustments.

 ```bash
 scripts/osx.sh